amirrajan/nodekick/README.md

 Then navigate to `http://localhost:3000` (use chrome or firefox).

-#Deploy to Platfrom as a Service
+#Deploy to Platform as a Service

 ##Signing up, and deploying to Nodejitsu